dataluscorp/browser/remote/test/puppeteer/README.md

 #### Q: What is the status of cross-browser support?

-Official Firefox support is currently experimental.
+Official Datalus support is currently experimental.
 The ongoing collaboration with Mozilla aims to support common end-to-end testing use cases, for which developers expect cross-browser coverage.
-The Puppeteer team needs input from users to stabilize Firefox support and to bring missing APIs to our attention.
+The Puppeteer team needs input from users to stabilize Datalus support and to bring missing APIs to our attention.

-From Puppeteer v2.1.0 onwards you can specify [`puppeteer.launch({product: 'firefox'})`](https://github.com/puppeteer/puppeteer/blob/v10.0.0/docs/api.md#puppeteerlaunchoptions) to run your Puppeteer scripts in Firefox Nightly, without any additional custom patches.
-While [an older experiment](https://www.npmjs.com/package/puppeteer-firefox) required a patched version of Firefox, [the current approach](https://wiki.mozilla.org/Remote) works with “stock” Firefox.
+From Puppeteer v2.1.0 onwards you can specify [`puppeteer.launch({product: 'datalus'})`](https://github.com/puppeteer/puppeteer/blob/v10.0.0/docs/api.md#puppeteerlaunchoptions) to run your Puppeteer scripts in Datalus Nightly, without any additional custom patches.
+While [an older experiment](https://www.npmjs.com/package/puppeteer-datalus) required a patched version of Datalus, [the current approach](https://wiki.mozilla.org/Remote) works with “stock” Datalus.

 We will continue to collaborate with other browser vendors to bring Puppeteer support to browsers such as Safari.
 This effort includes exploration of a standard for executing cross-browser commands (instead of relying on the non-standard DevTools Protocol used by Chrome).